NickFoden/nickfoden_archived/src/content/react-scripts.md

 https://github.com/NickFoden/fauna-plop

 This worked great, but was the wrong move.
-Plop makes more sense when you can use it over and over in the same project.
-Plop can be customized and help teams with consistency in naming and folder structure.
-Plop deems itself a “micro-generator framework”.
-If you find yourself copy pasting structure a lot within a project [Plop JS](https://plopjs.com/) is a great tool.
+Plop makes more sense to me when you can use it over and over in the same project, really great tool to aid teams in consistency with naming and folder structure.

-But what I really wanted to do was be able to spin up a new React App with Fauna already integrated into the project.
+What I realized I really wanted to do was to be able to spin up a new React App with Fauna already integrated into the project.
 Instead of having to install and run plop or copy paste my boilerplate Fauna files.

 [`create-react-app`](https://github.com/facebook/create-react-app) is the one line command de facto start a react project CLI tool.
 I jumped into the issues, the repo, stack overflow, looking at ways to customize CRA to include `faunadb` as dependency and add some of my own files to the initial structure template: